 Mr. Market dances before us without a care in the world.
 And why not?
 He has no responsibilities at all.
 As an economic gigolo, he has only one objective: to be attractive.
 Mr. Market constantly tries to get us to do something — anything, but at least something — and the more activity, the better.

-Which ever version you prefer, the story is a good one to go back to from time to time.
-The market fluctuates and that can draw you into doing something that works against your best interests.
+Whichever version you prefer, the story is a good one to go back to from time to time.
+Market fluctuations can draw you into doing something that works against your best interests.
+It’s best to ignore it most days.

 But that’s easier said than done.
-The story offers no specifics on how to avoid the temptation to act in the first place.
+Except, the story offers no specifics on how to avoid the temptation to act in the first place.
 Ellis has a few suggestions to consider.

 First, know your history: